Emma approached Pryers after her strangulated bowel was misdiagnosed.

 In addition, Emma had to rely on friends and family for support whilst she recovered.
 She had a daughter, five at the time, who worried a lot about her mother and due to the complications with Emma’s health had to live with her grandmother for a year.

-The NHS were not prepared to accept responsibility and didn’t feel that Emma’s pain and recovery was exacerbated by the care she received, however Pryers was able to instruct medical experts who demonstrated that Emma did not receive a reasonable standard of care.
+The NHS were not prepared to accept responsibility when Emma’s strangulated bowel was misdiagnosed.
+They didn’t feel that her pain and recovery was exacerbated by the care she received.
+However Pryers was able to instruct medical experts who demonstrated that Emma did not receive a reasonable standard of care.
 The medical expert was especially surprised that a gynaecologist was never consulted and drafted a report in support of Emma’s case.

 Pryers then made a claim for Emma’s financial losses.
 This included compensation for the care and assistance she required, as well as travel costs and a loss of earnings.
 The Defendants made an initial offer of £10,000, but Pryers was able to negotiate this to £14,000, which Emma was happy to accept.

-If you’ve suffered in a similar way to Emma, get in touch with our experts to see how you can claim compensation.
+If you’ve suffered in a similar way to Emma; whether a strangulated bowel was misdiagnosed, or another condition, get in touch with our experts to see how you can claim compensation on a no win no fee basis.